MattBunch/GodotChess2D/DEVLOG.md

 Fixed diagonals and horizontals movements.

 Built basic win condition.
 Want to build out check, checkmate and draw functionality for a more complete experience game-wise, game also lacks castling and upgrading pawns right now.

+## 27/09/2021

+Found a fix for removing invalid codes (remove_invalid_codes), but its too slow and adds n^2 time to generating moves.
+Need to fix the initial code generation to make sure its not messing up when generating the codes in the first place.